Dapsone in the treatment of chronic lyme

 Dr Eric Chan, ND

-Dr. Chan has a special focus on chronic lyme disease, pain, and chronic fatigue.
-He has post-graduate training and certifications in chelation therapy, acupuncture, oxidative medicine, and prescription drug authority.
+Dr. Chan has a practice focus on chronic lyme disease, pain, and chronic fatigue.
+He has certifications in chelation therapy, acupuncture, oxidative medicine, and prescription drug authority.
 Because of his patient population, he has developed a strong special interest in infectious causes of chronic illness, including lyme and related illnesses.
-He is a member of the International Lyme and Associated Illnesses Society (ILADS).

 Dr Tawnya Ward, ND

-Dr. Ward has a general practice with a special interest in using detoxification and environmental medicine in treating difficult cases.
+Dr. Ward has a general practice with an interest in using detoxification and environmental medicine in treating difficult cases.
 Dr. Ward's practice focuses on the treatment of allergies, chemical sensitivies, women's hormonal balancing.
-She has advanced training from the American Academy of Environmental Medicine.
-Dr Ward has attained through post-graduate training certifications in chelation therapy/heavy metal detoxification, acupuncture, prescription drug authority, and oxidative medicine.
+Dr Ward has attained certifications in chelation therapy/heavy metal detoxification, acupuncture, prescription drug authority, and oxidative medicine.

 The Pangaea Clinic is located in the scenic Steveston Village of Richmond, BC.
 It is at #120 - 12011 Second Ave, with the cross road at Chatham Ave.